File Storage

 }

 Look at proper/storage/services/disk.py and proper/storage/services/s3.py for working references.
-Both are short - around 70 lines each - and cover all four methods plus their constructors.
+Both are short and cover all six methods plus their constructors.

 Storage touches forms, models, async tasks, and the asset pipeline.
 A few places to go from here: